Long-time behavior of the Stokes-transport system in a channel: Introduction

 \section{Introduction}

-It consists in a coupling of the transport equation for the density of the fluid, with a velocity field satisfying for all time the Stokes equation with gravity forcing $-\rho\be_z$ where $\be_z$ is the unitary vertical vector.
-This equation has been studied in particular in the works of \cite{hofer2018sedimentation} and \cite{mecherbet2020sedimentation} showing that \eqref{eq:ST} is a model obtained as the homogenization limit of inertialess particles in a fluid satisfying Stokes equation.
-A more recent paper by \cite{grayer} shows that this system is obtained as a formal limit where the Prandtl number is infinite.
-In this paper, the domain is chosen as $\Omega=\T\times(0,1)$ since it describe a physically meaningful situation which include Dirichlet boundary conditions.
+It consists of a coupling of the transport equation for the density of the fluid, with a velocity field satisfying for all times the Stokes equation with gravity forcing $-\rho\be_z$ where $\be_z$ is the unitary vertical vector.
+This equation has been studied in particular in \cite{hofer2018sedimentation} and \cite{mecherbet2020sedimentation} showing that \eqref{eq:ST} is a model obtained as the homogenization limit of inertialess particles in a fluid satisfying Stokes equation.
+A more recent paper \cite{grayer} shows that this system is obtained as a formal limit where the Prandtl number is infinite.
+In this paper, the domain is chosen as $\Omega=\T\times(0,1)$, which describes a physically meaningful situation including Dirichlet boundary conditions.

 \paragraph{Well-posedness.} The well-posedness of this system has been shown in \cite{antontsev2000free} for piecewise constant initial data in bounded domains of $\R^n$ and in \cite{leblond} for arbitrary $L^\infty$ data in bounded domains of $\R^2$ and $\R^3$ or in the infinite strip $\R\times(0,1)$, the well-posedness in $\Omega=\mathbf{T}\times(0,1)$ being a direct consequence.